 To overcome the $51\%$ attacks, it is necessary to limit the jumping's mining rate $\gamma$.
 Let $\widetilde{\alpha}+$ $\gamma<\left( 1/2\right) \left( \widetilde{\alpha}+\beta\right) $ and $\beta-\gamma>\left( 1/2\right) \left( \widetilde{\alpha}+\beta\right) $.
 Then

 From a practical economic perspective, the two key parameters $\Re$ and $\gamma$ are well related to the dishonest mining pool's operations management level, social reputation and influence, the reward of each excavated block, and so on.
 Based on this, this paper is clearly different from those previous works in the literature.
-Figure 3 depicts some useful relations between the two honest and dishonest mining pools.
+Figure 3 depicts some relations between the honest and dishonest mining pools.

-\textbf{(3) The block-pegged time of the main chain: }The network latency always makes some time delay for each block-pegged on the blockchain.
-Thus the block-pegged time is used to express the network latency, and it is a time interval that begins at the broadcast time of a block until the block is pegged on the blockchain.
-Currently, the block-pegged time contains two different parts: The block broadcast time, and the verification time by various miners.
+\textbf{(3) The block-pegging time of the main chain: }The network latency always results in some delay for each block pegged on the blockchain.
+Thus the block-pegging time is used to express the network latency, and it is a time interval that begins at the broadcast time of a block until the block is pegged on the blockchain.
+Currently, the block-pegging time contains two different parts: The block broadcast time, and the verification time by various miners.
 Also, the block broadcast time is always longer than the verification time, because the verification time is very short.

 Once a main chain is formed, then the mining process is terminated immediately, and \textit{the whole main chain} is pegged on the blockchain.
-We assume that the blockchain-pegged times are independent and identically distributed (i.i.d) and exponential with mean $1/\mu$.
+We assume that the block-pegging time is independent and identically distributed (i.i.d) and exponential with mean $1/\mu$.

-Note that \textit{no new block can be generated during the block-pegged process of the main chain}, thus the mining process stops.
-Once the main chain is pegged on the blockchain, then a new mining competition immediately starts on two new block branches forked another common tree root.
+Note that \textit{no new block can be generated during the block-pegging process of the main chain}.
+Once the main chain is pegged on the blockchain, then a new mining competition immediately starts on two new block branches forked at another common tree root.

-\textbf{(4) The return times of the orphan blocks: }Since an orphan block can not be pegged on the blockchain, it has to return to the transaction pool.
+\textbf{(4) The return time of the orphan blocks: }Since an orphan block can not be pegged on the blockchain, it has to return to the transaction pool.
 We assume that the return time of each orphan block is exponential with mean $1/\mu$.

 \textbf{(5) A two-block leading competitive criterion:}